embano1/blog/content/post/k8sevents.md

 <center>![Kubernetes Architecture - Source: Kubernetes.io](/images/k8s-arch.png)</center>

 The downside is that such a microservices based architecture always comes with a steep learning curve.
 But this knowledge is critical for both, developers and operators, maintaining Kubernetes or developing workloads on top of it.
 It's a distributed system par excellence.
 In my engagements with customers, colleagues and conferences I dedicate a lot of time going into the details of how Kubernetes works.
-Because across the board, there is often confusion or misunderstanding of the architecture, opening the door for unnecessary discussions or, even worse, and failure.
+Because across the board, there is often confusion or misunderstanding of the architecture, opening the door for unnecessary discussions or, even worse, failure.

 > *"If you cannot explain something in simple terms, you don't understand it."*
 >